Robert Gordon University: History

-Founding institutions
+1720s–1881: Founding institutions

 Robert Gordon was a Scottish merchant, who had grown up in Aberdeen and graduated from Marischal College.
-Following a successful career, mostly in Danzig where he amassed a fortune, he retired to Aberdeen around 1720.
-In the last decade of his life, he prepared plans for a Hospital similar to that founded in Edinburgh by George Heriot.
-The purpose of Robert Gordon's Hospital was "the Maintenance, Aliment, Entertainment and Education of young boys whose parents are poor and indigent... and to put them to Trades and Employment".
-Gordon died in 1731, and left his entire fortune to the project.
-However, it took nearly two decades for buildings to be completed, with the first boys admitted in 1750.
-The aim was not a sophisticated education, but to provide the poor with a reasonable start in life.
-Boys were taken in between 8 and 11 years old and received food, accommodation and a basic education including English, Latin, writing and arithmetic.
-They left the Hospital between 14 and 16 years old as an apprentice in a trade or to a merchant.
-The Hospital expanded through the 18th and 19th centuries.
+Following a successful career, he retired to Aberdeen around 1720 where he prepared plans for a Hospital similar to that founded in Edinburgh by George Heriot.
+Robert Gordon's Hospital, now Robert Gordon's College was established in 1750, almost two decades after Gordon's death.

-Meanwhile, in the early 19th century, the Industrial Revolution led to a greater need for scientific and technical education for working-class adults, with "Mechanic's Institutes" spreading through Scotland, patterned on that founded by George Birkbeck at Glasgow (he would later found Birkbeck College, the University of London's night school).
+In the early 19th century, the Industrial Revolution led to a greater need for scientific and technical education for working-class adults, with Mechanics' Institutes spreading through Scotland, patterned on that founded by George Birkbeck at Glasgow (he would later found Birkbeck College, the University of London's night school).
 The Aberdeen Mechanic's Institution opened in 1824 providing evening classes in subjects such as physics, chemistry, mathematics, book-keeping, maritime navigation and art.
 By 1855 it was receiving government funding as the School of Science and Art, with a Technical School founded two years later.

-Child and adult education combined: Robert Gordon's College (1881)
+1881–1910: Robert Gordon's College

-Government education reforms in the 1870s saw the "Hospital" system fall out of favour and encouraged mergers with other educational establishments.
+Government education reforms in the 1870s saw the Hospital system fall out of favour and encouraged mergers with other educational establishments.
 As part of these reforms, the Aberdeen Mechanic's Institute and Technical School merged with Robert Gordon's Hospital in 1881.
 The resulting institution was known as Robert Gordon's College.
-It provided an education for boys but as a day school only, and evening (and later day) classes for adults (male and female) in science, technology, commerce and general subjects.
-Art classes offered by the Mechanic's Institution were transferred to a new, independent School of Art close by, paid for by local businessman John Gray and opened in 1885.
+It provided an education for boys but as a day school only, and evening and later coeducational day classes for adults in science, technology, commerce and general subjects.
+Art classes offered by the Mechanic's Institution were transferred to Gray's School of Art which opened in 1885.